Auction: Real estate auctions

 In some countries, such as Australia, auctioning is a common method for the sale of real estate.
-Auctions were traditionally used as an alternative to the private sale/treaty method to sell property that, due to their unique characteristics, were difficult to determine a price for.
+Auctions were traditionally used as an alternative to the private sale/treaty method to sell a property that, due to its unique characteristics, was difficult to determine a price for.
 The law does not require a vendor to disclose their reserve price prior to the auction.
 During the 1990s and 2000s, auctions became the primary method for the sale of real estate in the two largest cities, Melbourne and Sydney.
 This was largely due to the fact that in a private sale the vendor has disclosed the price that they want, and potential purchasers would attempt to low-ball the price, whereas in an auction purchasers do not know what the vendor wants, and thus need to keep lifting the price until the reserve price is reached.

 The method has been the subject of increased controversy during the twenty-first century as house prices sky-rocketed.
-The rapidly rising housing market saw many homes, especially in Victoria and New South Wales, selling for significantly more than both the vendors' reserve price and the advertised price range.
+The rapidly rising housing market saw many homes, especially in Victoria and New South Wales, selling for significantly more than both the vendor's reserve price and the advertised price range.
 Subsequently, the auction systems' lack of transparency about the value of the property was brought into question, with estate agents and their vendor clients being accused of "under-quoting".
 Significant attention was given to the matter by the Australian media, with the government in Victoria eventually bowing to pressure and implementing changes to legislation in an effort to increase transparency.